Battle of Meung-sur-Loire: Background

 Virtually all of France north of the Loire had fallen to foreign occupation by the end of 1428.
 The bridge at Orléans had been destroyed shortly before the siege lifted.
 The French had lost control of all other river crossings.
 Three swift and numerically small battles at Jargeau, Meung-sur-Loire, and Beaugency demonstrated renewed French confidence and laid the groundwork for subsequent French offenses on Rheims and Paris.
 The Loire campaign killed, captured, or disgraced a majority of the top tier of English commanders and decimated the numbers of the highly skilled English longbowmen.

 Tactics

 English defenses at Meung-sur-Loire consisted of three components: the walled town, the fortification at the bridge, and a large walled castle just outside the town.
 The castle served as headquarters to the English command of John Talbot, 1st Earl of Shrewsbury and Thomas Scales.

 Joan of Arc and Duke John II of Alençon controlled a force that included captains Jean d'Orléans, Gilles de Rais, Jean Poton de Xaintrailles, and La Hire.
-Estimates of numerical strength vary with the Journal du Siège d'Orléans citing 6,000 – 7,000 for the French.
-A number that large probably counts non-combatants.
+Estimates of numerical strength vary with the Journal du Siège d'Orléans citing 6,000 – 7,000 for the French, a number that probably counts non-combatants.
 Bypassing the city and the castle, they staged a frontal assault on the bridge fortifications, conquered it in one day, and installed a garrison.
 This hampered English movement south of the Loire.